bytespider/enchant-puppeteer/readme.md

    * you only need to call continue() yourself if you intend to modify the request.
    */
   page.on('request', req=> {
-    req.continue({...req.continueRequestOverrides}) // This is not necessary, it is done for you.
+    // This is only necessary if you want to modify something.
-  });
+    // Otherwise, it is done for you. req.continue({...req.continueRequestOverrides}) });

   await page.goto('https://example.com');